Add a Printer in i3

 CUPS

-What is cups?
+What is CUPS?
 It stands/stood for Common UNIX Printing System.
 It converts the print job into a language that the printer can understand so that the ink splatters on the page in just the right way as to create a Mona Lisa replica.

 It's probably already running on your computer.
 Check: